 Oleander (Nerium oleander) is an ornamental shrub with attractive characteristics from flower to stems.
-The plant is an erect evergreen shrub with lovely flower clusters of pink flowers.
+The plant is an erect evergreen shrub, also known as adelfa plants, with lovely flower clusters of pink flowers.
 Each flower has 5 spreading petals.

 The flower clusters are supported by the plant’s slender stems.
 Lance-shaped with leathery texture and pointed tips refer to the plant’s leaves.